farm-ng/amiga-dev-kit/website/docs/examples/camera_calibration/README.md

 ## Camera Calibration

-The requirements to run this example are to have a [**farm-ng brain**](/docs/brain/) running Oak cameras.
+The requirement to run this example is to have a [**farm-ng brain**](/docs/brain/) running Oak cameras.
 This can be run either directly from a brain or from your local PC.
 If running from your local PC, ensure it's connected to the same local network as the brain